eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- linear systems
 	- audio data analysis
 + skill set:
+	- Oversee research process implementation, from problem definition all the way to concrete research experiments.
+	- Collaborate and communicate clearly and efficiently with the rest of the team about the status, results, and challenges of your current tasks.
+	- Contribute to designing the research roadmap of the company.
+	- Train and mentor other members of the team.
+	- Own the research function of specific product features.
+	- As a core member of our research team, you'll play an integral role in challenges such as:
+	- Creating realistic voice doubles using only a few minutes of audio.
+	- Designing and developing new algorithms for media synthesis, anomaly detection, speech recognition, speech enhancement, filler word detection, etc
+	- Devising and implementing fast and robust algorithms for spectrogram inversion.
+	- Creating tools to synthesize photo-realistic videos that match our Overdub (personalized speech synthesis) feature.
+	- Developing algorithms for detecting synthesized media.
+	- Coming up with new research directions to improve our product.
+	- Proven experience in designing and implementing deep learning algorithms.
+	- PhD or Master’s degree specialized in Deep Learning or equivalent experience.
+	- Track record of developing new ideas in machine learning, as demonstrated by one or more first author publications or projects.
+	- Good programming skills and experience with deep learning frameworks.
+	- Publications at top ML/Speech conferences is a big plus: NIPS, ICML, ICLR, Interspeech, ICASSP.
++ skill set:
+	- Provide software design and programming expertise to support research projects.
+You will work closely with Applied Research Scientists to solve exciting research problems.
+You will own software development and iteration throughout the research cycle.
+	- Read, understand, and replicate recent AI research papers.
+	- Communicate clearly and efficiently with the rest of the team about the status, and results of your current tasks.
+	- Architect and implement software libraries to allow our research to improve and scale.
+	- Code data pipelines required to train deep learning models.
+	- Write and maintain good quality code.
+	- Work with our engineering team to deploy and maintain research models in production.
+	- Creating realistic voice doubles using only a few minutes of audio.
+	- Designing and developing new algorithms for media synthesis, anomaly detection, speech recognition, speech enhancement, video generation, filler word detection, and more.
+	- Devising and implementing fast and robust algorithms for spectrogram inversion.
+	- Creating tools to synthesize photo-realistic videos that match our Overdub (personalized speech synthesis) feature.
+	- Developing algorithms for detecting synthesized media.
+	- Proven experience in implementing and iterating on deep learning algorithms.
+	- BSc/BEng degree in computer science, mathematics, physics, electrical engineering, machine learning or equivalent (MSc or PhD preferable).
+	- Good programming skills and experience with deep learning frameworks (preferably Pytorch).
+	- Strong knowledge and experience of Python.
+	- Publications at top ML/Speech conferences is a big plus: NeurIPS, ICML, ICLR, Interspeech, ICASSP.
++ skill set:
 	- This is an opportunity to join the innovation division of EON, a leader in the healthcare patient management space, and expand our Computational Linguistics and Machine Learning capabilities.
 You will work with our Data Science, Engineering and Product teams to develop product features based on Computational Linguistics and Machine Learning technologies, ensuring that these new features address customer needs.
 	- You have a proven track record of creating CL models to extract information from unstructured texts, using advanced statistical methods to understand model results, and developing software to support these processes.
 You have a strong mathematical and statistics background, with the ability to understand algorithms and methods from a mathematical and intuitive viewpoint.
 In addition, you have a keen sense of ownership, resilience, and drive; like dynamic projects and enjoy being challenged; are comfortable in evolving requirements and occasional uncertainty, and enjoy making a difference in people’s lives.
 	- In this role, you will apply Computational Linguistics and Machine Learning to create systems that innovate healthcare products at scale.
 In addition to a world-class data set, you’ll also have access to domain experts for annotations to help drive investigation and learning.